jimtough/docker-mastery-course/README.md

 ```
 FROM adoptopenjdk/openjdk8:alpine-jre

+# This is only here to verify that the command runs
+RUN java -version

 RUN apk -v update \
    && apk -v upgrade \
    && rm -rf /var/cache/apk/*

-# Create group 'myappuser', then user 'myappuser', and make 'myappuser' the default group for this user
+# Create group 'appuser', then user 'appuser', and make 'appuser' the default group for this user
-RUN addgroup myappuser && adduser -G myappuser -D myappuser
+RUN addgroup appuser && adduser -G appuser -D appuser

-# TODO figure out why I'm not able to run 'java -version' at the shell in interactive mode

-# TODO add COPY command to add the Spring Boot uberjar to the image
+RUN mkdir /var/app \
+	&& mkdir /var/log/my-springboot-app \
+	&& chown appuser:appuser /var/log/my-springboot-app \
+	# This must match the log file path that the Spring Boot application uses
+	&& touch /var/log/my-springboot-app/my-springboot-app.log

+COPY ./build/libs/springboot-helloworld.jar /var/app/my-springboot-app.jar

+RUN chown appuser:appuser /var/app/my-springboot-app.jar

+# Redirect output that should go to the log file to instead go to /dev/stdout.
+# This will allow the Docker logging service to capture that output and send it elsewhere.
-# TODO add either an ENTRYPOINT or CMD that starts the application
+# NOTE: Must match the log file path that the Spring Boot application uses!
+#RUN ln -sf /dev/stdout /var/log/my-springboot-app/my-springboot-app.log

+EXPOSE 8080

+ENTRYPOINT ["java", "-jar", "/var/app/my-springboot-app.jar"]
 ```

 There are the commands I used while I was figuring things out: